stevehjohn/Huffman/Benchmarks.md

 ## Les Misérables

-Average taken over 20 each of compression and decompression, in Debug build with debugger attached.
+Average taken over 20 cycles each of compression and decompression, in Debug build with debugger attached.
 This is to purposefully slow it down so that efficiency improvements are more noticable.

 Percentage improvement figures are between current and previous benchmark rather than current and first.